Greek Cypriots: Medieval Cyprus

-Early modern period
+Ottoman Cyprus

 The Ottoman conquest of Cyprus in 1571 replaced Venetian rule.
 Despite the inherent oppression of foreign subjugation, the period of Ottoman rule (1570–1878) had a limited impact on Greek Cypriot culture.
 The Ottomans tended to administer their multicultural empire with the help of their subject millets, or religious communities.
 The millet system allowed the Greek Cypriot community to survive, administered on behalf of Constantinople by the Archbishop of the Church of Cyprus.
 Cypriot Greeks were now able to take control of the land they had been working on for centuries.
 Although religiously tolerant, Ottoman rule was generally harsh and inefficient.
 The patriarch serving the Ottoman sultan acted as ethnarch, or leader of the Greek nation, and gained secular powers as a result of the gradual dysfunction of Ottoman rule, for instance in adjudicating justice and in the collection of taxes.
 Turkish settlers suffered alongside their Greek Cypriot neighbors, and the two groups together endured centuries of oppressive governance from Constantinople.
 A minority of Greek Cypriots converted to Islam during this period, and are sometimes referred to as "neo-Muslims" by historians.